zhangweijian97/LogseqNote/pages/dme presentation.md

 #### The last one is projection pursuit.
 It is a technique developed in statistics for ﬁnding "interesting" projections of multidimensional data.
 Researchers found that the Gaussian distribution is **least** interesting, while the **most** interesting directions are the directions that show the least Gaussian distribution.
-With this understanding, we can use this technique to 讲
+With this understanding, we can use this technique to find out the independent components.
+###
+讲
 ###
 ##